confluentinc/ksql/docs/how-to-guides/use-lambda-functions.md

 The following example lambda function transforms both the key and value of a map and produces a new map.
 A built-in UDF transforms the key into an uppercase string using a built in UDF, and the value is transformed through addition.
-The order of the variables is important: the first item in the arguments list, named `k` this example, is treated as the key, and the second, named `v` this example, is treated as the value.
+The order of the variables is important: the first item in the arguments list, named `k` in this example, is treated as the key, and the second, named `v` in this example, is treated as the value.
 Pay attention to this if your map has different types.
 Note that `transform` on a map requires two lambda functions, while `transform` on an array requires one.
 ```sql